aymannel/zxfermion/README.md

 ##### _method_ `draw(labels: bool = False)`

 ### _class_ `GadgetGraph`
 - Inherits from the `zxfermion.BaseGraph` class (see above).
-It implements methods for handling the graphing of the `Gadget` class and other quantum gates.
+- Implements methods for handling the graphing of the `Gadget` class and other quantum gates.

 ### _class_ `Tableau`
 - Class for handling the interaction of the `Gadget` class with the Pauli and Clifford gates.
-Built on top of [Stim](https://github.com/quantumlib/Stim).
+- Built on top of [Stim](https://github.com/quantumlib/Stim).

 ### _class_ `Gadget`
 - Class for representing Pauli gadgets.